-I’ve witnessed my friends with kids in elementary school put in longer hours, taking their laptops with them to doctor appointments and school pick-ups.
-Continue Reading Guest Post: Bethany Hegedus on Writer Mama Survival Guide »
+I’ve witnessed my friends with kids in elementary school put in longer hours, Continue Reading Guest Post: Bethany Hegedus on Writer Mama Survival Guide »

 Lee & Low Books recently announced Roberto Penas of Olathe, Kansas won the 17th annual New Voices Award.

 His manuscript, “Pedro Flores: The Toymaker,” is a biography of the inventor of the modern yo-yo.

 In the early 1900s,

 In early 1999, I was a graduate student in the children’s literature program at Simmons College in Boston.

 I had a work study job at the Simmons social work school, mailing out applications and entering information into a computer, and that’s where I was on the morning of February 16th—sitting at someone else’s desk,